hatashiro/previewable-iterator/README.md

 ### `class PreviewableIterable`

-`PreviewableIterable` implements `PreviewableIterable`, which means it provides proper interface for both Iterable and Iterator.
+`PreviewableIterable` implements `IterableIterator`, which means it provides proper interface for both Iterable and Iterator.
 About the interface, please refer to the following MDN documentation.